insthync/awesome-unity3d/README.md

 * [SceneKeeper](https://github.com/brunomikoski/SceneKeeper) - A simple tool that keeps your scene state (Hierarchy/Selection) exactly as you left in between switching scenes on editor or play mode.
 * [Unity3D-save-audioClip-to-MP3](https://github.com/Team-on/Unity3D-save-audioClip-to-MP3) - Save an audioclip to mp3 in unity3d.
 Also plugin can save audioclip to wav and convert wav to mp3.
 * [CandyCoded](https://github.com/CandyCoded/CandyCoded) - Custom Unity Components that are delightful
+* [PrefabLightmapping](https://github.com/Ayfel/PrefabLightmapping) - Script for saving lightmapping data to prefabs.
+Used through the Assets tab in Unity.

 ### Video
 * [Vimeo Unity SDK](https://github.com/vimeo/vimeo-unity-sdk) - Easily stream your Vimeo videos into Unity or record and publish out to Vimeo